gaharavara/python-snips/README.md

 # python-snips

+This repository contains pythonic stuff, that I came across while learning/diving into different domains of python!!
+- Python Gtk Examples.
-Python Snippets : Some quick projects.
+- Some quick applications.